johnkary/johnkary.net/_posts/2014-02-10-introducing-speedtrap-finding-slow-tests-in-your-phpunit-test-suite.md

 ## Installation

-SpeedTrap is installable via [Composer](http://getcomposer.org) and should be added as a `require-dev` dependency:
+SpeedTrap is installable via [Composer](http://getcomposer.org) and should be added as a dev dependency:

 {% highlight console %}
-php composer.phar require-dev johnkary/phpunit-speedtrap dev-master
+composer require johnkary/phpunit-speedtrap dev-master --dev
 {% endhighlight %}

 ## Usage